jimjonesbr/wmss/README.md

 `pageSize`&nbsp;   Number of records per page in the Score List Document.

-`defaultRequestMode`&nbsp;   Default request mode for the `ListScore` requests (default `full`).
+`defaultRequestMode`&nbsp;   Default request mode for the `ListScores` requests (default `full`).
 Supported request modes are: `simplified`, omitting the movements and performance medium data, and `full` for a complete  Score List Document.

 `contact`&nbsp;   E-mail address of the server administrator.